-(White Plains, NY) - With extreme heat and humidity expected, and air temperatures anticipated to remain above 90 degrees on Tuesday and Wednesday, the Westchester County Health Department is issuing a heat advisory.
+(White Plains, NY) - With high heat and humidity expected to make it feel well over 95 degrees Wednesday and Thursday, and continuing in the 90's on Friday, the Westchester County Health Department is issuing a heat advisory.
 As humidity and temperatures rise, residents should avoid strenuous activity, drink lots of water, avoid alcohol and caffeine, and take precautions to prevent heat-related illness.
-To help residents cope with the climbing temperatures, Glen Island Beach in New Rochelle will be open Tuesday, September 5 until 6:30 p.m., and Wednesday, September 6 from 11 a.m. to 6:30 p.m.; last entry is 6 p.m.
+To help residents cope with the climbing temperatures, Glen Island Beach in New Rochelle will be open Wednesday, September 6 from 11 a.m. to 6:30 p.m.; last entry is 6 p.m.

-Westchester County Executive George Latimer said: "Pace yourself - don't overdo it in the heat.
-If you spend time outdoors, take breaks in an air-conditioned place and drink lots of water.
+"Pace yourself -- don't overdo it in the heat," said County Executive George Latimer.
+"If you spend time outdoors, take breaks in an air-conditioned place and drink lots of water.
 And during a heat wave, remember to always check in on your elderly or ailing neighbors."